|

 Administration buildings of the

-Kugelfischer factory on fire.
+Kugelfischer factory on fire on 14 October 1943.
 This scene has changed very little

 today.
 (Stadtarchiv Schweinfurt) |